scraping-xx/cloak/README.md

 > node front-end.js // This should return "Bound: 3000" which is where the app is listening.
 * Navigate to your hostaddress on port 3000.
 If this is on AWS make sure you have opened the security group on the port.

+* ERRORS
-* ERRORS: Were you unabnle to authenticate?
+Were you unabnle to authenticate?
 Follow these steps: https://devcenter.heroku.com/articles/keys
-* ERRORS:

 ### BONUS
 In this repository, 1 dyno is deployed at the app address so that the IP does not break at a later date.
 I would suggest returning the IP address of the dyno in your own script which could then be built to allow requests from hundreds of dynos and therefore hundreds of addresses.